KeniKT/keniKT/README.md

 ## 🧠 About Me

-I’m a passionate **Full-Stack Developer** specializing in the JavaScript ecosystem and backend architecture.
+I’m a passionate **Full-Stack Developer** with strong focus on both **Frontend** and **Backend** development.

-I focus on writing clean, scalable, and maintainable code while building systems that solve real-world problems.

-- 🔭 Currently building full-stack web applications
+On the frontend, I build clean, responsive, and user-centered interfaces.
+On the backend, I design scalable systems, RESTful APIs, and efficient database architectures.

+I care deeply about performance, maintainability, and writing production-ready code.

+- 🎨 Building modern and responsive UI experiences
+- ⚙️ Designing scalable backend systems and APIs
-- 🌱 Continuously learning modern technologies
+- 🌱 Continuously learning and improving
-- 💡 Strong believer in clean code & software best practices
+- 💡 Strong believer in clean code & best practices
-- 🎯 Goal: Build impactful digital solutions that scale
+- 🎯 Goal: Deliver impactful digital products that scale

 ---